cea-hpc/modules/INSTALL.rst

    section below for a complete overview of the available options)

-3. Type ``make`` to adapt scripts to the configuration, build Tcl extension library and compatibility version if enabled and build documentation if working from git repository.
+3. Type ``make`` to adapt scripts to the configuration, build Tcl extension library if enabled and build documentation if working from git repository.

 4. Optionally, type ``make test`` to run the test suite.

-5. Type ``make install`` to install modulecmd.tcl, initialization scripts, compatibility version if built and documentation.
+5. Type ``make install`` to install modulecmd.tcl, initialization scripts and documentation.

 6. Optionally, type ``make testinstall`` to run the installation test suite.